-This route to homeownership can work well under the right circumstances and if the buyer goes into it armed with accurate information.
+This route to owning a home can work well under the right conditions and if the buyer goes into it armed with accurate information.
 But it can also be a lengthy process full of hassles.
 Let’s make sure you know what is involved before you pursue a short sale purchase.

-A short sale usually occurs in the hopes of avoiding a foreclosure.
+A short sale usually occurs in the hopes of avoiding foreclosure.
 Homeowners may seek the option of a short sale if they are unable to make their mortgage payments or if they are underwater on the home.
-Being underwater refers to a situation in which the house is worth less than what is owed on it.
+Being underwater refers to a situation in which the house is worth less than what is owed.

 Although the lender or lenders must approve the short sale, they are not the sellers.
-The homeowner is the seller, but the bank or other financial institutions involved must agree to it since it is likely they will take a loss on the property.
+The homeowner is the seller, but the bank or other financial institutions involved must agree to it since they will likely take a loss on the property.